Free Confidential Consultation

 What is the Red Zone?

 The first six weeks of the school year is known as the “Red Zone.”
 This is because during this time of the school year, there is a spike in reports of sexual assault.
-New students who have not developed a safety net of friends and people they can trust on campus, while facing new societal pressures are more susceptible to danger on campus.
+New students who have not developed a safety net of friends and people they can trust on campus, while facing new societal pressures, are more susceptible to danger on campus.

-Several factors that contribute to the trend:
+Several factors contribute to the trend:

 • New student vulnerability: 1st year or transfer students are often navigating a new social environment.